Average American Debt – Ramsey

 Mortgage Debt

 For most people, housing is their biggest monthly expense.
-That means they pay a larger percentage of their monthly income to rent or mortgage than any other budget category (think of categories like utilities, groceries, insurance, etc.).
+That means they pay a larger percentage of their monthly income to rent or a mortgage than any other budget category (think of categories like utilities, groceries, insurance, etc.).

 Average American Debt by Age